coolprobn/prabinpoudel.com.np/src/posts/book-reviews/valuable-lessons-from-how-to-win-friends-and-influence-people.md

 I am afraid I have visualized you as a man.
 Yet as I see you now, Son, crumpled and weary in your bed.
 I see that you are still a baby.
 Yesterday you were in your mother's arms, your head on her shoulder.
 I have asked too much, too much!

-*Instead of condemning and criticizing others, perhaps we it would be better to try to understand them, to try to figure out why they do what they do.
+*Instead of condemning and criticizing others, perhaps it would be better to try to understand them, to try to figure out why they do what they do.
 That's a lot more profitable and intriguing than criticism; and it breeds sympathy, tolerance and kindness, rather than contempt...!!!*

 ### The big secret of dealing with people